 If the waste solution does not contain any regulated metals (arsenic, barium, cadmium, chromium, copper, lead, mercury, nickel, selenium, silver, zinc), the neutralized solution can be poured down the drain.

-If you are generating large amounts and/or the neutralization cannot be performed safely, collect the spent solution according to the instructions on Piranha waste disposal.
+If you are generating large amounts, the solution contains the metals listed above, and/or the neutralization cannot be performed safely, collect the spent solution according to the following instructions.
 Read the instructions BEFORE preparing and using piranha and contact DRS if you have any questions or concerns.

 C.W.
 Jones, Applications of Hydrogen Peroxide and Derivatives, Royal Society of Chemistry, Cambridge UK, 1999.